morgulcore/Chessosis/doc/hours-worked.md

 I have begun my work on `MoveGenerator.moveGenerator( Position position )`, the method that's supposed to discover all the legal moves in the given position.

 Too... much... coding...

+## 2015-06-02 | Hours worked: 8

+Most of my work today on Chessosis has involved the static `moveGenerator()` method.
+I've also written and updated the javadoc and familiarized myself with FEN (Forsyth–Edwards Notation), the means to record chess positions as strings that span less than a line.

+I'm considering writing two new methods: `public static boolean squareAttacked( Square s )` and `routeClear( Square s1, Square s2 )` (the names might change).
+Method squareAttacked() has to do with move generation; a king can never move to an attacked square, be it an empty square or an enemy chessman protected by another chessman.
+Method routeClear() determines whether or not there's an "obstacle" (chessman) between the Square parameters which have to be on the same file, rank or diagonal.